pakhi-02/pakhi-02/README.md

-- 🔭 I’m currently working on cyber security
+- 🔭 I’m currently working on cyber security....
-- 🌱 I’m currently learning python, basic of linux, ethical hacking and blockchain technology
+- 🌱 I’m currently learning python, basic of linux, ethical hacking, blockchain technology and web development....
-- 👯 I’m looking to collaborate on security projects
+- 👯 I’m looking to collaborate on security projects, development...
-- 🤔 I’m looking for help with projects, internships
+- 🤔 I’m looking for help with projects, internships....
-- 💬 Ask me about anything
+- 💬 Ask me about hacking tecniques....
 - 📫 How to reach me: linkedin - https://www.linkedin.com/in/pakhi-chatterjee-94b4a4121/
 - instagram : https://www.instagram.com/yo_random.gurl/
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: i can hack you
+- ⚡ Fun fact: i can hack you....!!!